How to minimise your Canadian tax bill

 You're not alone!

-At Taxback, we help thousands of non-residents in Canada prepare their tax return and claim their refund.
+At Taxback, we help thousands of non-residents and students in Canada prepare their tax return and student tax return, and claim their refund.

 When you apply with Taxback, we'll ensure you claim every tax entitlement you're due – reducing your tax bill (you may even be due a refund!).